A colorful rendition of Mexico City.

 It was so generous of you not just showing us your beautiful pictures but also taking the time to give us context and information through the captions.
 Thank you so much for the troubles you took to find out how this works.
 It is very much appreciated!
 Mexico City looks quite the vivid architectural manifestation of history.

 My favourite picture is the one from inside of the main post office though.
-Probably because your caption to it evoked a short film in my head with scenes of this place full of people sending letters.
+Probably because your caption to it evoked a short film in my head with scenes of this place full of people sending letters.-

 Doing those captions was an experiment Magda, but I did learn things too.
 Some pictures don’t need any words but I thought overall adding detailed captions was worth it.
 It does add a lot of work though!
 Thanks for letting me know you liked them.